What can you do if your ex owes you child support and won’t pay it back? There are definitely options available to you.

 - Be proactive.
 If your ex is refusing to pay, it is up to you to take action.
 You will need to go to court to ask for a demand for payment, or payment plan.
 First, your ex must be shown to be willfully not paying.
 This means the court must prove your ex knows about the obligation, is able to pay, and is willfully refusing to do so.
 If willfulness can be proven, your ex will be ordered to pay the arrearage, either all at once or on a payment plan, or face jail time.

-Here are Some Common Questions Women Often Have About Their Exes Not Paying Back Child Support:
+Frequently Asked Questions About Exes Not Paying Back Child Support